helloitu/uMetasploit-Installer/README.md

 # uMetasploit-Installer
-This is a code , then will install the metasploit-framework on your linux , attually tested on ElementaryOS
+This is a code that will install metasploit-framework on your linux, tested on ElementaryOS

  For use uMetasploit , follow the steps: